On the origin of quasinormal modes in semi-open systems

-\emph{Discussion.---}Finite-size constraints of analogue experiments might initially appear as an obstacle to simulating black hole ringdown - a phenomenon typically associated with open (i.e. spatially unbounded) systems.
+\emph{Discussion.---}Finite-size constraints of analogue experiments might initially appear as an obstacle to simulating black hole ringdown -- a phenomenon typically associated with open (i.e. spatially unbounded) systems.
 Counter to this expectation, our results demonstrate that the introduction of such confining mechanisms, in fact, becomes a valuable tool for studying the quasinormal modes (QNMs) and the role of the overtones in shaping the ringdown signal.
-The set-up we have presented (based on a Poschl-Teller potential) captures the essential physics of experimentally realisable black hole analogues, where the partially reflective boundary models the experimental confinement and the open boundary represents the analogue black hole horizon.
+The set-up we have presented (based on a P\"oschl-Teller potential) captures the essential physics of experimentally realisable black hole analogues, where the partially reflective boundary models the experimental confinement and the open boundary represents the analogue black hole horizon.
 As the reflectivity of the closed boundary is increased from zero, the QNMs of the open system migrate continuously along trajectories in the complex frequency plane toward the real axis.
 In addition to the familiar quasibound states of semi-open systems, the modified spectrum contains a hierarchy of overtones with distinct oscillation frequencies and substantially longer lifetimes compared to the open system.
+Qualitatively similar results are expected for any asymptotically flat scattering potential with a single peak, e.g. as encountered around Schwarzschild black holes \cite{vishveshwara1970scattering}.

-These two features significantly increase the prospect of a detecting QNM overtones in an analogue experiment, as exemplified by our numerical simulations.
+These two features significantly increase the prospect of detecting QNM overtones in an analogue experiment, as exemplified by our numerical simulations.
 An added consequence is that the frequency response of the semi-open system to a random driving signal is sharply peaked around the QNMs, a feature which is absent in the open system as it relies on constructive interference with reflected waves.
-A measurement of such a signal could prove particularly natural for experiments where noise (e.g. thermal or mechanical) is always present.
-Indeed, this mechanism may be responsible for the QNM oscillations measured in \cite{Torres2022}.
+A measurement of such a signal would be particularly natural for experiments where noise (e.g. thermal or mechanical) is always present.
+Indeed, we recently performed experiments on a confined draining vortex in superfluid $^4$He \cite{smaniotto2025}, using the experimental noise to stimulate resonant spectral peaks.
+This mechanism may also be responsible for the QNM oscillations measured in classical fluid experiments \cite{Torres2022}.